BogiTheNinjaTester/TestAppChat/README.md

-### TEST CHAT APPLICATION
+# TEST CHAT APPLICATION

-# This app was made for test automation purposes.
+> This app was made for test automation purposes.
 (It's also available as composed docker containers with already set up DB)

-# HAVE A NICE TESTING !!!
+> HAVE A FUN WHILE TESTING !!!